 Outwood Academy Normanby opened on 1 September 2019, sponsored by Outwood Grange Academies Trust (OGAT).
 The original Outwood Grange Academy in Wakefield founded the Trust to lead the improvement of other schools in the North East of England.
 The Trust currently sponsors a number of secondary and primaries in the region.
 Outwood Grange Academy has been a National Training school for over ten years, was accredited as one of the country’s first Teaching Schools.
 The established Outwood Institute of Education continues this work.

 The predecessor Hillsview Academy was judged by Ofsted in July 2017 to require special measures, and later chose Outwood Grange Academies Trust as sponsor to lead the school from a category to outstanding in as short a time as possible.
 We are determined that the academy will rapidly transform and we have a proven record of supporting schools in this way.
 Within Redcar & Cleveland, Outwood Bydales upon joining the Trust went from special measures to outstanding in three years, and in 2018 was the top performing school in the North East for the progress children make from primary school, and for the % achieving grade 5+ in both English and Maths.
 We are determined to do the same at Outwood Normanby.

 We look forward to being able to welcome you to visit the academy, when lockdown restrictions are removed.

-Why not come and visit, and see our fantastic students and staff at work?
-You are welcome any time.
+When that day comes, why not come and visit, and see our fantastic students and staff at work?

 Principal: Andrew Wappat NLE